Skip to content

 • Detach the asset from everything around it - close open repair tickets, recover chargers and accessories, remove it from insurance schedules and licence assignments.

-• Record the exit: date, method, who approved it, proceeds or recycling certificate, and the final condition.
+• Record the exit: date, method, who approved it, proceeds or recycling certificate, wipe confirmation, and the final condition.

 Disposal records and the audit trail